 Mail clerks can be employed by the postal service as well as by large corporations.
 They are primarily responsible for collecting, sorting and distributing mail.
-When it comes to mail clerks working for the U.S. Postal Service, the U.S. Bureau of Labor Statistics (BLS) anticipated a 26% decrease in jobs during the 2014-2024 decade.
+When it comes to mail clerks working for the U.S. Postal Service, the U.S. Bureau of Labor Statistics (BLS) anticipates a 20% decrease in jobs during the 2018-2028 decade.
 The increased use of online bill payment programs and email are expected to directly contribute to this rapid decline in positions.

-On the other hand, the BLS predicted employment of general office clerks, including non-postal mail clerks and mail machine operators, to increase 3% from 2014-2024.
-In May 2015, the BLS reported that U.S. Postal Service clerks made an average salary of $49,090 per year, while mail clerks and mail machine operators working for businesses other than the U.S. Postal Service earned, on average, $29,930 annually.
+On the other hand, the BLS predicted employment of general office clerks, including non-postal mail clerks and mail machine operators, to decrease by 4% from 2018-2028.
+In May 2018, the BLS reported that U.S. Postal Service clerks made an average salary of $55,280 per year, while mail clerks and mail machine operators working for businesses other than the U.S. Postal Service earned, on average, $30,430 annually.